kytschBASIC

 Parameters are set after the command and are set in a specific order.
 For example:

-Notice how we didn't want to set the TITLE, just the ID and the X1 and Y1 of the command.
-But we still leave the TITLE parameter in even though it is blank.
+Notice how we didn't want to set the ID, just the CLASS for the command.

 Setting HTML parameters on commands

-You can pass any parameter you like along with the command but note that only those valid ones to the corresponding HTML tag will be picked up by browser and used.
-The rest will be outputted.
+You can pass any parameter you like along with the command but note that only those valid ones to the corresponding HTML tag will be picked up by the browser and used.
 HTML parameters always come after the command parameters.

 Lets use the WINDOW example above and set its class.